Barclay Rubincam: Biography

 Rubincam was born in Green Valley near Unionville, Chester County, Pennsylvania, on July 2, 1920, to Jacob and Florence Hoopes Rubincam.
 He grew up on his family farm.
-In his teens he worked as an usher at Warner Theater in West Chester, where he met his wife, Caroline Hannum Rubincam.
+In his teens, he worked as an usher at Warner Theater in West Chester, where he met his wife, Caroline Hannum Rubincam.
 They had four children: Andre, Reginald, Christopher, and Ghisele.

 A friend of Andrew Wyeth, Rubincam studied under N. C. Wyeth, Frank Schoonover, and Gayle Porter Hoskins and graduated from the Wilmington Academy of Art.
 He served in the U.S. Army from 1942 to 1945, first with an engineering unit in the South Pacific and then with the Army's information education section producing illustrations and posters.
 He then settled into full-time work as an artist for the rest of his life.
 When not producing art, he canoed on the Brandywine, crafted furniture, listened to classical music, and gardened.
 He lived in West Chester with his family for thirty years.
 He was a member of the Wilmington Society of Fine Arts, Philadelphia Art Alliance, Chester County Art Association, and Chester County Historical Society.

 After a short illness, Rubincam died at a veterans administration hospital in Elsmere, Delaware, on June 24, 1978, at the age of 57.
 His wife and children survived him.
-By the time of his death, he had become "practically an institution in Chester County" and an "important realist in the Brandywine school," though his reputation never quite transcended Chester County and environs.
+By the time of his death, he had become "practically an institution in Chester County" and an "important realist in the Brandywine school."
+However, his reputation never quite transcended Chester County and its environs.
 His remains were interred at Oaklands Cemetery outside West Chester.